mayankchauhan4/Custom_Named_Entity_Recognition/README.md

 You can store your data in database in the same format and connect the database insted of CSV file.

-You can create alias name for entities you want to find from diffrent name.
+You can create alias name for entities you want to find it from diffrent name.

 Example for CONDITIONAL_ALIAS :